Surrey-AI-Imaging-Limited/Surrey-AI-Imaging-Limited.github.io/README.md

 # Our work

+**Large Area High-Resolution 3D Mapping of Mars.**

+Large area, high-resolution, three-Dimensional (3D) mapping of the Martian surface is not only essential for performing key science investigations of the generation and evolution of the planet’s surface, but also critical for supporting existing and future surface robotic missions as well as human exploration.
+In this work, we demonstrate end-to-end applications of our in-house deep learning-based surface modelling system ...

 **Super-3D: subpixel-scale 3D reconstruction from Mar remote sensing imagery using deep learning based image super-resolution and monocular height estimation.**

 High-resolution digital terrain models (DTMs or 3D models) play an important role in studying the formation processes involved in generating a modern-day planetary surface such as Mars.
 However, it has been a common understanding that DTMs derived from a particular imaging dataset can only achieve a lower, or at the best, similar effective spatial resolution compared to the input images, due to the various approximations and/or filtering processes introduced by the photogrammetric and/or photoclinometric pipelines.
 With recent successes in deep learning techniques, it is now become feasible to improve the effective resolution of an image using super-resolution restoration (SRR) networks, retrieving pixel-scale topography using single-image DTM estimation (SDE) networks, and subsequently, combine the two techniques to produce subpixel-scale topography from only a single-view input image.